thosgood/this-weeks-finds/markdown/201-250/week220.md

 > started twisting like this, we could equally have used little
 > 2-cubes.)
 >
-> More precisely, Getzler showed that a Batalin\--Vilkovisky algebra is
+> More precisely, Getzler showed that a Batalin--Vilkovisky algebra is
 > the same as an algebra of the homology of the *framed* little discs
 > operad.
 >